spacebabies/website/content/portfolio/middleman-netlify-server-push.md

 <img src="/img/portfolio/lazy-office-worker.png">

-When Middlemap has the finished sitemap, it will trigger an event we can use from the config file.
+When Middleman has finished constructing the sitemap, it will trigger an event we can use from the config file.
 Here's the code you'll need in `config.rb`:

 ```
 ready do